dreamcatcher-tech/network/Inbox/2025-09-04 1217 jobs and tasks and faces from the llm point of view.md

 1. computers
 2. agents
 3. faces
-4. commands
+4. tasks

-We should be able to make a mermaid diagram that shows this relationship ?
+We should be able to make a mermaid ER diagram that shows this relationship ?

+probably the status at east level could be the same ?

+status:
+1. starting
+2. running
+3. error
+4. finished

+? what of having defaults ? so if you send a task in, and do not spec much, it will start a new agent, then a new face, then a new task of default kind ?

+computer kinds - not sure - we only have one for now agent kinds are what the docker images are, and are named conveniently.
+Named for purpose. face kinds for now are bash and